STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Active or severe eczema can occasionally be a consideration with the Mpox vaccine, although the current vaccine has a much better safety profile in people with skin conditions than older smallpox vaccines did.
 Mention any current or past significant eczema, atopic dermatitis, or other skin conditions at the consult so the Specialist GP can confirm the vaccine is appropriate for you.

 Yes.
 All vaccinations given at the consult are recorded on the Australian Immunisation Register (AIR).
-Your immunisation history is then accessible through your Medicare account, MyGov, or your regular GP.
+Your immunisation history is then accessible through your Medicare account or your regular GP.
 You can request a printed record or proof of immunisation at any time, including for work, travel, or education requirements.

 People who have had Mpox infection have some natural immunity, but it is not clear how long this lasts or how complete it is.
 Some recommendations support vaccination after Mpox infection, particularly in people with ongoing risk factors.
 The Specialist GP discusses your situation at the consult and helps you decide whether vaccination is the right step for you.